Table of contents

 Rules preventing women inheriting most hereditary peerages should be changed, campaign groups and some parliamentarians have argued.
-Most recently, the Earl of Shrewsbury called for legislation to tackle the issue.
-Government statements to date have suggested reform is not a priority.
+In April 2021, the hereditary peer Lord Lucas (Conservative) asked the government about its plans to amend the rules known as male primogeniture.
+He argued that changes in 2013 to how the royal succession is governed should encourage a “detailed consideration” of the issue.
+Government statements to date have suggested that it views reform as “complex” and not a government priority.

-Fewer than 90 peerages can be inherited by a female heir, and may pass in the female line.
+Fewer than 90 peerages can be inherited by a female heir.

-Women who inherit or are given a title in this way are known as hereditary peers ‘in their own right’, to distinguish them from women who have a title by virtue of their relationship to a male peer (for example the wife of a Lord is known as a ‘Lady’, although she does not hold a peerage herself).
+Women who inherit or are given a title in this way are known as hereditary peers ‘in their own right’, to distinguish them from women who have a title by virtue of their relationship to a male peer (for example the wife of a peer at the rank of baron is known as a ‘Lady’, although she does not hold a peerage herself).

 Most hereditary peerages descend down the male line (known as male primogeniture), which means that the peerage can only be inherited by a male relative.
 There are some exceptions that enable a woman to inherit.
 These are:

-- Women may inherit a title which is a barony by writ (rather than the more common letters patent).
+- A woman may inherit a title which is a barony by writ (rather than the more common letters patent).

-- In Scotland most peerages may pass to a woman in families with daughters but no sons.
+- Most peerages in Scotland may pass to a woman in families with daughters but no sons.